 - All blood sampling techniques in the guinea pig

 Trunk blood is collected from the site where the animal is decapitated.
+It should be noted there is a risk of contamination from other body fluids and tissues.
 Training for decapitation should be undertaken on dead animals.

 |Number of samples||One|